Recruitment tips to help you get through quiet periods

 When time isn’t on your side, you need to be creative about how you get things done.
 If you know a candidate usually takes 2-3 days to respond to an email, call or try texting them instead.
 Some applicant tracking systems allow you to send messages directly via text and send an automated follow up if you don’t receive a timely reply.

 References are an essential part of any good recruitment process, but there’s no need to wait until your candidate has accepted an offer.
-Most will be happy to provide you with a couple of references prior to their final interview and doing this can save valuable time, with stakeholders in and out of the office in December.
+Most will be happy to provide you with a couple of references prior to their final interview and doing this can save valuable time.
 If references consistently cause delays in your process then you should consider automating them.

 4. Think about the New Year